thycotic/privman-docs/install/agents/win/index.md

 ### .NET 2.0 Framework SP1

 The .Net 2.0 SP1 update is required only for Windows XP.
 To download, go to http://download.microsoft.com/download/c/6/e/c6e88215-0178-4c6c-b5f3-158ff77b1f38/NetFx20SP2_x86.exe.

-## Ports/Agent Access Information

-* __Outbound (port 443 - HTTPS)__: This is the default access port through which the agent connects to the server.
-You may specify a different port based on your environment.
-* __Inbound (port 5593)__: The is the default and only port that the agent listens on.
-This port is not required and you can block port 5593.
-If you block the port, the agents pull updates from the server based on a set schedule.
-* __SQL (port 1433)__: This is the default SQL DB port.
-The SQL port can be customized.